coveo/source.coveo.com/_posts/2015-04-26-sandboxing-javascript-execution-in-java.md

 var foo = new java.util.ArrayList();
 {% endhighlight %}

-What we did is add an configuration option for DynJS to prevent it from exposing any Java package or object except the ones standard in JavaScript, plus any API that is explicitly exposed by the hosting application (which we assume are "safe").
+What we did is add a configuration option for DynJS to prevent it from exposing any Java package or object except the ones standard in JavaScript, plus any API that is explicitly exposed by the hosting application (which we assume are "safe").

 This shows how to set the option when creating a `DynJS` runtime object: